derekburgess/jaws/README.md

 To pull Hugging Face models run `jaws-anchor` to pull everything, or `--model "starcoder` or `llama`.

-Or without creating a bash shell, run: `docker exec -it jaws-compute jaws-anchor` +/- `--model "starcoder` or `llama`
+Or without creating a bash shell, run: `docker exec -it jaws-anchor` +/- `--model "starcoder` or `llama`

+To use the container run: `docker exec -it jaws-compute --api "transformers"` and `docker exec -it jaws-advisor --api "transformers"`

 ## Usage